jykim-rd/final-project-btry6020-2025/README.md

 * Transformed model: optimized for meeting all assumptions of linear regression and valid inference

 ## How to View Results
-Results are documented in the full final_projecy.rmd file or final_project.htlml gile under the "Results" section.
+Results are documented in the full final_project.rmd file or final_project.html file under the "Results" section.
 Results are summarized and interpreted under the "Discussion" and "Conclusion" sections.

 ## How to Run the Analysis
 1. Download or clone this repository.